Amityaron/customer-churn-classifi-cation/README.md

 The model achieved a strong performance, with XGBoost yielding the highest accuracy of 0.75, followed by Random Forest (0.74) and Logistic Regression (0.69).

-Based on the feature importance analysis, it is evident that the transaction_amount, date_minus_issuing_date, and date_month are the most influential features in predicting customer churn.
+Based on the feature importance analysis, it is evident that

+1. transaction_amount,
+2. date_minus_issuing_date, and
+3. date_month

+are the most influential features in predicting customer churn.